LanceGin/Mockman/README.md

 - [x] response k-v input group
 - [x] response code editor
 - [x] add blur event to jsonEditor
+- [x] add a log panel to show the logs of an active mock server process
+- [x] add https support
 - [ ] group the apis with tag
 - [ ] check the conflict of all mocks
-- [x] add a log panel to show the logs of an active mock server process
-- [ ] add https support
+- [ ] Export/Import mock or api configurations